-- The Reference to the Lease Agreement.
-To state the nature of the relationship between the landlord and the tenant, the landlord should mention the lease contract in the letter.
-It is especially important if the landlord is making any references to the contract’s provisions (for example, if the rent is increased during the lease period and according to the agreement the parties have agreed that such kind of an increase can take place);
+- Reference to the original Lease Agreement.
+To state the nature of the relationship between the landlord and the tenant, the landlord should mention the Lease Agreement in the letter.
+It is especially important if the landlord is making any references to the contract’s provisions (for example, if the rent is increased during the lease period and according to the agreement the parties have agreed that such kind of an increase can take place).

 - Conclusion.
-At the end, the landlord can express their hope that the tenant will agree to renew the lease and provide assistance if the tenant has any questions;
+At the end of the Rent Increase Letter, the landlord can express their hope that the tenant will agree to renew the lease and provide assistance if the tenant has any questions.

-The content of a rent increase letter template can be changed depending on the situation it will be used in.
+The contents of a Rent Increase Letter can be changed depending on the situation it will be used in.
 Landlords and property managers can include other parts in the template, or rearrange them as they wish.

-Still looking for a particular template?
-Take a look at these related templates:
+Take a look at these related letter templates:

 If you are a landlord and have decided to raise the monthly rental amount on your units, you will need to send each tenant this type of letter to increase their rent.